anastasia/htmldiffer/README.md

 ### How does this work?

-htmldiff takes a string or a file of html, converts it to string entities[1], then diffs those entities using [SequenceMatcher][seqmatch] and gets deleted, inserted, and combined (deleted and inserted) html, which include spans wrapping the changed text.
+htmldiffer takes a string or a file of html, converts it to string entities[1], then diffs those entities using [SequenceMatcher][seqmatch] and gets deleted, inserted, and combined (deleted and inserted) html, which include spans wrapping the changed text.

 Example: